pranikgarg/ShuffleAndSort/README.md

 # ShuffleAndSort

-Rearrange (shuffle and sort) the order of the card no button clicks
+Rearrange (shuffle and sort) the order of the card on button clicks

 ### Environment Setup